Cobbitty

 Cobbitty is a semi-rural town of the Macarthur Region near the town of Camden, southwest of Sydney, in the state of New South Wales, Australia.
-The area is mostly farmland with a population of around 2000.
+The area is mostly farmland with a population of just over 4,000.

 Overview

 The area is mostly farmland and agricultural.
 At the southern end of the suburb, bordering the Nepean River is Camden Airport, a site for gliding and skydiving.
 The main road, Cobbitty Road, is home to "Cobbitty Primary School", a general store, a small cafe, and "Teen Ranch".
 Teen Ranch is a Christian organisation that runs school and holiday programs for teens.

 Cobbitty is home to a New South Wales Rural Fire Service brigade.
-The Brigade has two trucks and is often called upon for incidents both within and outside of the district.
+The brigade has two trucks and is often called upon for incidents both within and outside of the district.
 The brigade has currently 40 members, and is active throughout the year, not just during bushfire season.

 The area has views over the township of Camden.

+Education

 Macarthur Anglican School is in Cobbitty.